At fifty bucks a pop, the bulb is a bit over-priced but it’s a bargain compared to the cost of the trip to get one.

 “Because our old ones are junk,” she said.

-We wandered further down the aisle before stopping again to layer bag after bag of Halloween candy over the bed of curtain rods covering the bottom of the cart.
-The task brought to mind a prior trip to Fleet Farm.
+We wandered further before stopping again to layer bag after bag of Halloween candy over the bed of curtain rods covering the bottom of the cart.
+The task brought to mind a prior trip to the discount store.

 “Honey, isn’t our pantry full of candy?”